-In June 2019 two additional monitoring locations were installed on Park Road (A40) to the north of the town centre, due to a change in road alignments through the town, and the opening of a Magor superstore on that road.
-In 2019 the six-month average was 22.6 and 20.1 $\mu$ g/m, therefore it's was considered likely that these locations will not exceed an annual average, however monitoring continuing into 2020, which recorded 13.5 $\mu$ g/m and 17.2 $\mu$ g/m.
+In June 2019 two additional monitoring locations (AB7 and AB8) were installed on Park Road (A40) to the north of the town centre, on each side of the road, due to a change in road alignments through the town, and the opening of a supermarket on that road.
+Of the two full calendar monitoring years in 2020 and 2021 neither location has exceeded 20 $\mu$ g/m

-In January 2020 AB6 which was located at the northern section of Merthyr road, just before its junction with the A40/Brecon Road, was removed due to seven years of consistently low concentrations (range of 21.8 to 24.3 $\mu$ g/m), and instead a location was established around the corner from it on the busier Brecon Road/A40 and labelled AB9.
-In 2020 the concentration was 24.3 $\mu$ g/m.
+In January 2020 AB6 which was located at the northern section of Merthyr Road, just before its junction with the A40/Brecon Road, was removed due to seven years of consistently low concentrations (range of 21.8 to 24.3 $\mu$ g/m), and instead a location was established around the corner from it on the busier Brecon Road/A40 and labelled AB9.
+In 2020 the concentration was 24.3 $\mu$ g/m, and in 2021 26.3 $\mu$ g/m.

-2.3.2 Particulate Matter (PM10)
+2.3.1 Particulate Matter (PM10)

-In 2020 there were no exceedances identified of the PM10 short term or long-term objective levels.
-PM10 concentrations have never exceeded the short- or long-term objective levels.
-At the Chepstow Air Quality Monitoring Station on Hardwick Hill, Chepstow.
+In 2021 there were no exceedances identified of the $PM{10}$ short term or long-term objective levels. $PM{10}$ concentrations as recorded at the Air Quality Monitoring Station on Hardwick Hill in Chepstow have never exceeded the short or long-term objective levels.